 - Jacka FN, Kremer PJ, Berk M, de Silva-Sanigorski AM, Moodie M, Leslie ER, et al. A prospective study of diet quality and mental health in adolescents.
 PLoS One (2011) 6(9):e24805. doi:10.1371/journal.pone.0024805

-Melinda Nelson is a Health Coach Program Manager at Daily Juice Cafe.
+Melinda Nelson is a Certified Health Coach in training and Program Manager at Daily Juice Cafe.
 She is passionate about real food and authentic living.
-You can visit Melinda at our Far West location and follow her journey at RootedWarrior.com or on Instagram @rootedwarrior.
+You can visit Melinda at our Far West location and follow her journey at RootedWarrior.com, on Instagram @rootedwarrior, or on Facebook.